 Read the Seattle Labor Office’s summary here.

-Employers must offer one or more of the following benefits to comply with the Seattle Commuter Benefits Law.
+Employers must offer one or more of the following benefits to comply with the Seattle Commuter Benefits Law:

+Employers must also follow noticing requirements to ensure that employees can reasonably find information about their program options.
 Employers must also maintain records to show that they’re in compliance with the Seattle Commuter Benefits Law for a minimum of three years, and be responsible for providing that documentation to the Department of Labor Standards upon request.
-After January 1, 2021, individuals have three years from the date of the alleged violation to file a complaint with OLS.

 Jawnt’s team of transit planners and benefit administrators are available to help you understand your options, requirements, and find a solution that will satisfy employers and employees alike.
 Drop us a line today to get started.